 The CIM data model is a way for Splunk to normalize your data to identify common data types into a simplified data model.
 For example, imagine you are standing in the check-out line at the grocery store.
 You hear terms like “Climbing Pinky”, “Knock-Out”, and “English Tea.”
 What are these people talking about?
 The answer is roses.

 The same principle is in effect in the CIM.
 It allows the Splunk end-users and APPs to search common fields across many source types.
 Instead of different names for roses, for example, fields and sourcetypes may have “user_ID” or “username” or “Login_ID” to identify an entity using a particular system, the “user.”
-The CIM takes common names for the same data, puts it into the model to normalize different names for the same function or entity across all Splunk data.
+The CIM takes common names for the same data, puts them into the model to normalize different names for the same function or entity across all Splunk data.
 Using CIM is a way of normalizing data for maximum efficiency at search time.

-CIM Data Models
+How Splunk CIM Data Models Work

 Much of the work behind normalizing data is already done for you.
 The CIM has a library of models that already have common data types normalized.
 Most APPs come CIM ready and take advantage of these models in their dashboards and searches.
 Here is a list of data models already in Splunk: